Ferrari unveils first fully electric car - MyJoyOnline

 Ferrari chief executive Benedetto Vigna said in Rome that the Luce, Italian for "light", has taken half a decade to develop.

-Ferrari plans to roll out an electric vehicle (EV) after previously ruling out such a move, opting instead to make hybrid cars powered by both petrol and electricity.
+Ferrari plans to roll out the electric vehicle (EV) after previously ruling out such a move, opting instead to make hybrid cars that are powered by both petrol and electricity.

 The Luce runs with a Ferrari-made electric motor on each wheel, helping the car to hit 60mph (96km/h) in around 2.5 seconds.

-The firm said that all components are made in-house, so the car can be repaired by the company well into the future, protecting the Luce's resale value.
+The firm said that all of the components are made in-house, so that the car can be repaired by the company well into the future, protecting the Luce's resale value.

 The shift by motor industry giants to EVs has faced major obstacles in recent years.